Your tenancy

 Ending your tenancy

-You can take in a lodger as long you notify us in writing with the full details of your proposed lodger.
-If you sublet or transfer your tenancy illegally we will take immediate legal action to repossess your home and evict any people living there.
+If you sublet or transfer your tenancy illegally, we will take immediate legal action to repossess your home and evict any people living there.
 Under the conditions of your tenancy agreement, you are not allowed to sublet the whole of your home.
-You may sublet part of your home [with written permission].
+You may sublet part of your home with written permission from SHA.
+Contact us today to discuss this option in advance of any plans.

 Being a good neighbour